inidal/curriculum/README.md

 # Changelog of my self-development
 The purpose of this repository is to keep track of my certifications as well as my projects.
-I will update this repository as I am learning everyday and going through courses on Coursera, Udemy or other websites.
-Personal or professional projects will be added too.
+I will update this repository as I am learning every day and going through courses on edX, Coursera, Udemy, or other massive open online course providers.
+Personal and/or professional projects will be added too.

-You'll find below the latest certificates with a link of the course and a direct link to the certificate by clicking on each (CERT).
+You'll find below the latest certificates with a link to the course and a direct link to the certificate by clicking on each (CERT).